15vrs/CVDJ-frontend/README.md

 ## Quick Start

 - `npm install` to install node_modules
-- `npm run start` to run app locally on port localhost:4200
+- `npm run start` to run app locally on port localhost:4200 using the production backend
-- `npm run server` to run fake backend server
 - `npm run test` to run tests

 ## Run with local backend

+Run `npm run start:dev`.
 In the backend repo, run `python -m flask run`.
-Change any backend endpoints to `http://127.0.0.1:5000`.
-Run this application.

 ## Run with wiremock

+Run `npm run start:qa`.
 In a new terminal, run `npm run wiremock`.
-Change any backend endpoints to `http://localhost:8080`.
-Run this application.

 ## Code scaffolding